goniochromatic/ml-projects/README.md

 # ml-projects
 Machine learning projects

-This is a collection of different tutorials followed from different books
+This is a collection of different tutorials followed from various books